emagmvalente/RIOT-OS-w-Feedback/README.md

 ## TEST RRTESTER
 - Change directory to `/RIOT/examples/RRTester`
-- Use `make term` to run
+- Use `make` to compile the application
-- Enjoy the project!
+- Then use `./bin/native/RRTester.elf` to run the application
+- Enjoy!

 ## CONTRIBUTE